morrownr/USB-WiFi/home/USB_WiFi_Chipsets.md

 -----

-[4] Chipset is not available to USB adapter makers yet.
-Driver is going into the Linux kernel soon:
+[4] Chipset is not available to USB adapter makers yet (as far as we know).
+Driver went into Linux kernel 6.7:

 https://lwn.net/Articles/939966/